weygoldt/deep_peak_sieve/README.md

 - [ ] Implement the latent space sampling strategy, currently we just do stratified random sampling.
 - [ ] Generalize to mono- and polyphasic peaks
       _Currently, only monophonic peaks are well-supported.
 Polyphasic peaks require handling the order of positive and negative excursions (see `deep_peak_sieve/prepro/collect_peaks.py`)._

-- [ ] Add logging to the dash application
-- [ ] Seperate the dash callbacks to the ui folder
-- [ ] Outsource the exploration file
-- [ ] Build a decomposer base class for umap/VAE/PCA...
-- [ ] Dataclass in dcc.Storage
-- [ ] Export to nix file

 ## DONE 🎉